-Problem Solution My phone was Report a stolen phone to the police and stolen.
-To whom to your service provider (the company should I report that sends you your monthly wireless this? service bill).
-I forgot my See "If You Forget a Code or Password" password. on page 125.
-I pressed the Be sure to press and hold 📼 (the power key, but power key) until the display appears nothing S happened. could take several seconds.)
+Problem Solution My phone was stolen.
+To whom should I report this?
+Report a stolen phone to the police and to your service provider (the company that sends you your monthly wireless service bill).
+I forgot my password.
+See "If You Forget a Code or Password" on page 135.
+I pressed the power key, but nothing happened.
+Be sure to press and hold (the power key) until the display appears and you hear an audible alert.
+(This could take several seconds.)
 If nothing happens, check that a charged battery is installed.
 (See "Installing the Battery" on page 19.)

 Problem Solution The display says: Enter Unlock Code.
 How do I unlock my phone?
 Enter the factory-preset unlock code (1234), or the last four digits of your phone number.
-(See "Locking and Unlocking Your Phone" on page 126.)
+(See "Locking and Unlocking Your Phone" on page 136.)
 If this fails, call your service provider (the company that sends you your monthly wireless service bill).
 My phone asks for an unlock code when I try to open a feature.
 The application you want is locked.
-If you own the phone but do not know the unlock code, see "If You Forget a Code or Password" on page 125.
+If you own the phone but do not know the unlock code, see "If You Forget a Code or Password" on page 135.
 My phone does not ring.
-If you see A z z or ⊗d⊗ in the display, then the ringer is turned off.
-See "Ring/Vibrate" on page 112.
-Also, the ringer may be set to Silent even though your phone is set to a ring alert profile.
-See "Customize an Alert Profile" on page 113.
-My phone rings even though I selected the Silent (or Vibrate) alert profile.
-The ringer may be set to play a tone even though your phone is set to a silent alert profile.
-See "Customize an Alert Profile" on page 113.
+If you see صلى الله عليه وسلم or صلى الله عليه وسلم in the display, then the ringer is turned off.
+See "Ring Styles" on page 116.
+Also, the ringer may be set to Silent even though your phone is set to a ring alert style.
+See "Customize an Alert Style" on page 117.
+My phone rings even though I selected the Silent (or Vibrate) alert style.
+The ringer may be set to play a tone even though your phone is set to a silent alert style.
+See "Customize an Alert Style" on page 117.

 Problem Solution I tried to place a call and heard an alternating high/ low tone.
 Your call did not reach the wireless system.
 You may have dialed the number too soon after turning the phone on.
 Wait until the display says Ready before making a call.
 I cannot send/ receive calls.
 Make sure that your antenna is fully extended and that you have a phone signal (see the "Signal Strength Indicator" item on page 25).
 Avoid electrical or radio interference, and obstructions such as bridges, parking garages, or tall buildings.
 Your phone also may have the Restrict Calls feature turned on.
-If you know the unlock code, you can change this setting in the security menu (MENU > Settings > Security).
+If you know the unlock code, you can change this setting in the security menu (NEW) > Settings > Security).
 My phone has poor reception and drops calls.
 Make sure that your antenna is fully extended and is not bent or damaged.
 Also, make sure you have a phone signal (see the "Signal Strength Indicator" item on page 25).
 Stay clear of any obstructions such as bridges, parking garages, or tall buildings.

-Problem Solution l cannot hear others on my phone.
+Problem Solution I cannot hear others on my phone.
 While on a call, press the upper volume key on the left side of your phone.
 Your phone display should show the volume increasing.
-Also, make sure that your phone's earpiece is not blocked by its carrying case. l cannot open my inbox.
+Also, make sure that your phone's earpiece is not blocked by its carrying case.
+I cannot open my inbox.
 Before you can use text or information services messages, you must set up the appropriate inbox.
-See "Setting Up the Text Message Inbox" on page 93.
+See "Setting Up the Text Message Inbox" on page 95.
 How do I see the calls I sent or received?
-To see the most recent calls you dialed or received, open the "Recent Calls" lists: NEND > Recent Calls > Received Calls or Dialed Calls
+To see the most recent calls you dialed or received, open the "Recent Calls" lists: Recent Calls > Received Calls or Dialed Calls